 Part 2: Deploy a Virtual Machine using Azure Portal GUI and SSH into it

-We need to login into azure portal, search for VM in the search section and add the values in the box as show below:
+We need to login into the Azure portal, search for VM in the search section and add the values in the box as shown below:

 For SSH we need to take particular note of the administrator account details.
 We need to favor choosing

 password as the preferred authentication.
 We need to choose our